kieranduggan/sports-event-platform/README.md

 # Events platform

-This platform provides access to data of the latest sports events.
-It allow for the addition and modification of sports events.
+This platform provides access to the data of the latest sports events.
+It allows for the addition and modification of sports events.

 ## Getting started
 These instructions will get a copy of the project up and running on your local machine.